As a blogger, your job is to provide great content to your readers.

 Another great, but hardly used, affiliate technique is the product comparison post.

 It’s almost like the product review, but instead of reviewing just one, you review several.
-And, you don’t go all out or in-depth like you would with a normal product review post.
+Also, don’t go all out or in-depth like you would with a normal product review post.

 It’s also very similar to the product roundup post, which we’ll get into in a minute.
 But with 2 differences:

 - You’ll talk a lot more about the products.
-More than roundups, less than reviews.
+It’s more than a roundup and than a review.

 - You’ll go more specific.
 Instead of “best marketing tools” you’ll go with “best email marketing tools”.